RohitAwate/rohitawate.github.io/about.md

 I am a graduate student at **Northeastern University** studying Computer Science.
 Previously, I worked as a Software Engineer Intern at [**RedCarpet**](https://www.redcarpetup.com/){:target="\_blank"}.
 I did my undergrad in Computer Engineering from the **University of Pune**, India.

-On this website, I write about computer science, technology, films, television and business.
+On this website, I write about computer science, technology, films, television, and business.

 ### Computer Science & Technology